martinda/gradle-multi-project-demo1/README.md

     it.path.contains(':exp1:')
 }

-// Apply te plugin only to the selected subprojects configure(onlySubProjects) {
+// Apply the plugin only to the selected subprojects configure(onlySubProjects) {
     apply plugin: MyPlugin
 }